Build-Week-Saltiest-Hack-News-Trolls-2/backend/README.md

 **Comments**

-All comment routes require valid JWT in auth header
+Comment routes other than /all require valid JWT in auth header

 - `GET /api/comments/all`:

   - Not a replacement for DS API, just sample data until we can access theirs
   - Returns an array of all comments saved to backend
-  - Returns 401 error if not authenticated

 - `GET /api/comments`: